Gaia Data Release 2: Variable stars in the colour-absolute magnitude diagram: Introduction

 This paper is structured as follows.
-Section~\ref{sect:location} shows the location of different variability types in the CaMD, making use of known objects from the literature which are published in \gaia DR2, but without any further analysis of the \gaia data.
+Section~\ref{sect:location} shows the location of different variability types in the CaMD, making use of known objects from the literature that are published in \gaia DR2, but without any further analysis of the \gaia data.
 Section~\ref{sect:fraction} presents the fraction of variables as a function of colour and absolute magnitude, obtained by processing the \gaia time series for the detection of variability \citep{EyerGaiaDoc2018}.
-Section~\ref{sect:variationlevel} investigates the variability level in the CaMD, employing statistics and classification results (some of which are related to unpublished \gaia time series).
-Section~\ref{sect:motion} shows the motion of known variables stars in the CaMD, that is, a \textit{time-dependent CaMD}, which includes also sources not available in the DR2 archive but as online material.
-Section~\ref{sect:conclusions} summarizes and presents an outlook to future \gaia DRs.
-Further information on the literature crossmatch and on the selection criteria applied to our data samples can be found in Appendices \ref{app:literature} and \ref{app:selection}, respectively.
+Section~\ref{sect:variationlevel} investigates the variability level in the CaMD by employing statistics and classification results (some of which are related to unpublished \gaia time series).
+Section~\ref{sect:motion} shows the motion of known variables stars in the CaMD, that is, a \textup{time-dependent CaMD}, which also includes sources that are not available in the DR2 archive but are online material.
+Section~\ref{sect:conclusions} summarises our results and presents an outlook to future \gaia DRs.
+Further information on the literature cross-match and on the selection criteria applied to our data samples can be found in Appendices \ref{app:literature} and \ref{app:selection}, respectively.